dyno-might/dyno-might.github.io/about.md

 hero_height: is-large
 ---

-When every person has a DIY air purifier and every economics concept a coconut-based model, this site will be at peace.
+When every person has a DIY air purifier and every economics concept a coconut-based model, I'll be at peace.
 Until then, here's what I suggest:

 * First priority in life: Your physical health.
 (No health → no life.)
 * Second priority: *Reasonable* financial security.
 (No food → no health.)
 * Third priority: Good relationships with friends and family.
-(Lonely and depressed → no mental health.)
+(Depressed → no mental health.)

 After that you can do whatever.
 The game you're playing doesn't have any rules, and there's no way to win.
-I suggest you be a bit weird, but it's up to you.
+I suggest you be weird, but it's up to you.

 ---